IPL 2020: Behind Delhi Capitals’s brilliant start, is a superb bowling unit led by Kagiso Rabada

 |14.00

 While Axar tops the chart for economy rates this season, only one bowler has bowled more dot balls than Anrich Nortje so far.
 The South African pacer, a late addition to the squad in place of English all-rounder Chris Woakes, has proved to be a shrewd acquisition.
 His extra pace and ability to extract bounce has paid dividends for Iyer, and he has chipped in with crucial wickets too, to complement Rabada.

 In Sharjah, for instance, when Rabada was taken to the cleaners despite picking up the wicket of Russell, Nortje provided the breakthrough in the 19th over that sealed the game for his side: that of Eoin Morgan.
+And in a couple of matches, Marcus Stoinis has come forward to bowl the last bowler and done the job for Delhi too.

 With four frontline bowlers in good nick, Delhi — along with Mumbai Indians — have arguably the best attack in the tournament and it is showing in the results so far.